Nadine Lustre

-Nadine Alexis Paguia Lustre (/tl/, /luːstrə/ LOOS-trə; born October 31, 1993) is a Filipino actress and singer.
-Regarded as one of the finest Filipino actresses of the 21st century, her accolades include six FAMAS Awards, a Gawad Urian Awards, five Box Office Entertainment Awards and three Metro Manila Film Festival Awards, including nominations from MTV Europe Music Awards and Asian Academy Creative Awards.
+Nadine Alexis Paguia Lustre (/tl/, /luːstrə/ LOOS-trə; born October 31, 1993) is a Filipino actress, singer, dancer, and advocate.
+Regarded as one of the finest Filipino actresses in the 21st century, her accolades include six FAMAS Awards, a Gawad Urian Award, five Box Office Entertainment Awards, and four Metro Manila Film Festival Awards, including nominations from MTV Europe Music Awards and Asian Academy Creative Awards.
 Preview magazine named her one of the 50 most influential personalities in 2022.

 Born and raised in Quezon City, Lustre began her career as a child host in several television shows at age 8.
 She then played minor and guest appearances in a number of films and was eventually launched as one of the members of Viva Entertainment's Pop Girls in 2009.
 Her breakthrough came following her pairing with James Reid and have appeared together in a string of successful projects such as Diary ng Panget (2014), Talk Back and You're Dead (2014), On the Wings of Love (2015), Para sa Hopeless Romantic (2015), Beauty and the Bestie (2015), This Time (2016) and Never Not Love You (2018).
 As a recording artist, she has released one studio album Wildest Dreams (2020) and has co-directed her music videos.
 Her musical work has earned her thirteen Myx Music Awards and a PMPC Star Awards for Music.

-Philanthrophically, Lustre works with various charity organizations, and has centered on raising awareness about mental health and environmental sustainability.
+Philanthropically, Lustre works with various charity organizations, and has centered on raising awareness about mental health and environmental sustainability.
 She has launched her own cosmetics, Lustrous, and fragrance line, Luster.
 She was the first local Filipino celebrity to have a full make-up line with an international brand.
 In 2017, she was hailed as the "Sexiest Woman" by FHM Philippines.
 She was also the first Filipino ambassadress of Swedish fashion brand H&M and is also one of the highest paid Filipino celebrities on Instagram.
-Lustre's films have grossed ₱1.28 billion, making her one of the highest-grossing box office stars this century.
+Lustre's films have grossed ₱1.28 billion, making her one of the highest-grossing box office stars of this century.

 Early life and education

 Nadine Alexis Paguia Lustre was born on October 31, 1993, in Quezon City, Philippines.
 She is the eldest of four children to Myraquel Paguia-Lustre and Ulysses Lustre, a mechanical engineer.

-She attended Diliman Preparatory School and took Communication Arts Major in Films at Colegio de San Lorenzo in Congressional Avenue, Quezon City.
+She attended Diliman Preparatory School and majored in film at Colegio de San Lorenzo along Congressional Avenue in Quezon City.

 Career

 Lustre, at the age of eight, started as a TV host in RPN's children oriented show entitled Storyland.
 She was also featured in Disney Channel Asia in the Philippines as a child host.
-After signing with Viva Entertainment, the 5'5 model and actress became a member of the cast in TV5's youth-oriented program Bagets and appeared in several GMA Network shows, including performances in SOP Rules.
+After signing with Viva Entertainment, the actress became a member of the cast in TV5's youth-oriented program Bagets and appeared in several GMA Network shows, including performances in SOP Rules.
 Lustre also appeared in the film Petrang Kabayo with Vice Ganda and starred in TV5 drama series, P. S. I Love You.